T&S #2: A Rationale for Uncaught Spam in UGVC

 Disclaimer: The following is an educational analysis based on the author's interpretation of publicly available data using the framework outlined in this post.
 It constitutes the author's opinion and is not a definitive assertion of fact.

-For a UGVC ecosystem to operate, the ecosystem requires the presence of these 4 participants:
+For a UGVC ecosystem to operate, it requires the following participants:

 - Video platform providers